 Explore the Cities of Thailand

-From sprawling cosmopolitan metropolis to beachside paradise, exploring the cities in Thailand can take you anywhere from solemn, decorated halls of golden temples to rowdy red-light districts dotted by exotic clubs and lurid neon signs.
+From sprawling cosmopolitan cities to beachside paradise, exploring the hubs of Thailand can take you anywhere from solemn, decorated halls of golden temples to rowdy red-light districts dotted by exotic clubs and lurid neon signs.

 Modern Thailand is built on the back of its traditional past.
 In Bangkok, you’ll find glittering skylines juxtaposed by the chedis of Wat Pho temple and the golden spires of the Grand Palace.
 A similar clash of history and urban development can be found in Chiang Mai, where the historical monuments of its old city are found alongside bustling night bazaars and a short drive from untamed countryside teeming with, rainforests, waterfalls and elephants.